doctor500/cv/index.md

 __Infrastructure Engineer__, GovTech Procurement Indonesia

-Govement Technology (GovTech) Procurement is one of the tribes that rapidly growth under the Digital Business and Technology (DBT) Division in PT Telkom Indonesia
+Government Technology (GovTech) Procurement is one of the tribes that is rapidly growing under the Digital Business and Technology (DBT) Division in PT Telkom Indonesia.
+I'm entrusted to maintain the operations of **600+** nation-scale government procurement apps.

+- 1) Lead and execute infra refactoring from GCP Cloud Run workload into Kubernetes-based workload. **Decrease infra production costs** by more than **75%** daily, and save *95k+ USD* in monthly basis.
+- 2) Transform nation-level Mail Services from monolith VM into scalable and cost-effective Kubernetes deployment.
+Increase service scaling performance *6x* more faster and more reliable.
+- 3) Implement fully audited and approval-based access control for over **500+** cloud resources in GovTech Procurement using Teleport.
+- 4) Managing more than *20+* Kubernetes clusters that can have more than *70+* cost-effective worker nodes (spot instances).